CodeYourFuture/curriculum/common-content/en/module/how-our-curriculum-works/study-groups/index.md

     2="Explain the importance of study groups"
 +++

-In a flipped classroom, time in class is spent focused on active learning: we need to prioritise time and space for trainees to work on their backlog independently in small groups.
+In a flipped classroom, we spend our time in class focused on active learning: we need to prioritise time and space for trainees to work on their backlog independently in small groups.

 ### Steps 👣